With DUNKIRK, writer/director and cinema genius Christopher Nolan delivers us one of the films of the year.

-He’s done it again.
-Christopher Nolan, one of my favourite visual artists in film, brings us a quite extraordinary, visceral, cinematic experience with his latest film Dunkirk.
-An epic recreation of the events in 1940 when the British army of 400,000 soldiers were trapped on the beach at Dunkirk, it’s a relentless, unflinching masterpiece of a movie and one the best films you’ll see this year.
+He’s done it again – Christopher Nolan, one of my favourite visual artists in film, brings us a quite extraordinary, visceral, cinematic experience with his latest film DUNKIRK.
+An epic recreation of the events in 1940 when the British army of 400,000 soldiers was trapped on the beach at Dunkirk, it’s a relentless, unflinching masterpiece of a movie and one the best films you’ll see this year.

-You have young newcomer Fionn Whitehead as Tommy, a soldier wanting get off the beach and escape the horrors he’s seen so far by any means possible; you have Tom Hardy and Jack Lowden as Spitfire pilots Farrier and Collins respectively, patrolling the Channel and trying to shoot down any enemy aircraft before they drop more bombs on the legions of soldiers waiting patiently on the sands; and you have Mark Rylance as Mr Dawson and Tom Glynn-Carney as his son Peter, civilians in their small pleasure cruiser requisitioned by the navy to sail across the sea and collect as many troops as they can.
+You have young newcomer Fionn Whitehead as Tommy, a soldier wanting to get off the beach and escape the horrors he’s seen so far by any means possible.
+Then there’s Tom Hardy and Jack Lowden as Spitfire pilots Farrier and Collins respectively, patrolling the Channel and trying to shoot down any enemy aircraft before they drop more bombs on the legions of soldiers waiting patiently on the sands.
+And finally, you have Mark Rylance as Mr Dawson and Tom Glynn-Carney as his son Peter, civilians in their small pleasure cruiser requisitioned by the navy to sail across the sea and collect as many troops as they can.

 With minimal dialogue and jaw-droppingly beautiful visuals, Nolan takes us on a searingly brutal journey into the hell of war that some critics have likened to Kubrick.
 The film certainly has the kind of elegant simplicity in shot and point of view that Kubrick employed so masterfully in movies like 2001: a space odyssey and particularly relevant here, his treatise on the Vietnam conflict, Full Metal Jacket.

-With Dunkirk though, Nolan marries those Kubrick-esque painterly visuals with a quite brilliant score from his regular collaborator composer Hans Zimmer that pulls us in to his telling of the rescue with a kind of vice-like grip from the get-go.
+With DUNKIRK though, Nolan marries those Kubrick-esque painterly visuals with a quite brilliant score from his regular collaborator, the Oscar-winning composer Hans Zimmer that pulls us into his telling of the rescue with a kind of vice-like grip from the get-go.
 It’s the underscore he uses of a ticking clock (brilliantly showcased in the film’s trailer and my post Rescue is coming to Dunkirk) because the tension this provides to the unfolding scenes is almost unbearable.
 That simple, repetitive sound is so effective as we watch time running out for these men, it’s virtuoso stuff!